Gar Francis: Biography

 Gar Francis grew up in North Plainfield, New Jersey in the early sixties.
-Francis started playing the guitar at an early age, By the 1970s, he formed a New Jersey base band called The Rockids, who were regulars at CBGB's and Max's Kanasas City in Manahattan, NY.
+Francis started playing the guitar at an early age, By the 1970s, he formed a New Jersey base band called The Rockids, who were regulars at CBGB's and Max's Kansas City in Manahattan, NY.
 In the 1980s Francis wrote a song called "Baby, It's You" for the band Ricochet.
 Francis also did session work as a guitar player on Billy Idol's recorded version of "Mony, Mony".
 Francis joined Sticky Fingers, a Rolling Stones Tribute band.

 In 2005, Francis began writing and playing guitar for the 60s garage rock band The Doughboys (New Jersey) on their album called "Is It Now?"
 Francis produced the hit single "Black Sheep", which was voted No. 2 "Coolest Song In The World for 2008" on Little Steven's Underground Garage.
 Francis officially became a member of The Doughboys at about this time.
 Gar continue to write and produce his own original songs.
 His single called "Rocket" was written as a tribute for those serving in the U.S. Armed Forces.
 It because a hit when he perform it in front of men and women at Ft.
 Dix, NJ.

 The Doughboys' second CD Act Your Rage produced another hit single called "I’m Not Your Man", which Little Steven's Underground Garage picked for "Coolest Song In The World" the week of September 5, 2009.
 It was voted by the station's listeners as "#3 Coolest Song In The World" for 2009.

 In 2012, Francis participated in the creation of two songs which appeared in the indie film Fairhaven which premiered at the 2012 Tribeca Film Festival.
 The songs were "Turn Your Love On Me" by The Doughboys (New Jersey) and "The Bank Of The River" from Francis' Americana album The More Things Change, The More They Stay Same.